 I know, I know.
 You're wondering how in the heck chocolate brownies made with shredded zucchini could be any good.
 It sounds way too healthy to taste like real brownies, but believe you me, they do.

 In fact, these frosted zucchini brownies are quite possibly my favorite homemade brownie recipe.
-They’re right up there with my favorite peanut butter swirl brownies.
+They're right up there with my favorite peanut butter swirl brownies, German chocolate caramel brownies, and easy brookies.

-Think of all that zucchini lying around in your garden.
-I imagine it would love nothing more than to be made into a batch of frosted zucchini brownies and served at your next backyard get-together.
+Think of all that gardne-fresh zucchini about to explode in your backyard.
+I imagine it would love nothing more than for you to pick it, shred it, and bake it into a batch of frosted zucchini brownies.

-Or served to yourself as a late-night snack!
-Note: I use the smaller-sized grater on my favorite KitchenAid box grater so the zucchini is more finely shredded (and less noticeable).
+HS tip: I use the small-sized grater on my favorite KitchenAid box grater so the zucchini is more finely shredded (and less noticeable).

 Printable recipe for frosted zucchini brownies below.
 Enjoy!